dobsondev/dobsondev-shortcodes/readme.md

 If you have any shortcodes you want to suggest or to add to the plugin, please contact me at [alex@dobsondev.com](mailto:alex@dobsondev.com).

 # Changelog

+## 1.0

+I've decided on an updating scheme that this plugin will now follow.
+Any change in a #.#.1 increment will denote minor bug fixes.
+Any change in a #.1.# increment will represent a new shortcode added to the plugin.
+Finally any change in 1.#.# will donate either a major shortcode being added or this could also go up if enough smaller shortcodes are added to the plugin.

+From now on Bug Fixes will all fall under #.# Changlog.
+However, in brackets will show the exact version number where the bug was fixed.
+You can see an example below under the "Bug Fixes" heading where some bug fixes are noted as being fixed in the 1.0.1 patch.

+**New Features**

+* Full 1.0 Release - I feel there is enough content now to justify it
+* Added shortcode for displaying a related posts slideshow

+**Bug Fixes**

+* Created CSS wrapper classes for the Twitch, Twitch Chat, and PDF embeds (1.0.1)
+* Changed the default with of the Twitch embed to 100% rather than 620 (1.0.1)
+* Fixed a bug where all related posts would display when the page was loaded (1.0.1)

 ## 0.674